mitmath/18336/README.md

 ### Problem Set 2: Fourier and Finite Difference Helmholtz Solvers.
 Available on Stellar.
 Due on Stellar by midnight on Thursday 10/17.

+### Problem Set 3: Chebyshev Spectral Solvers.
+Available on Stellar.
+Due on Stellar by midnight on Thursday 11/14.

 ## Lecture Material and Summaries

 ### Lecture 1: Introduction to Fast Methods, PDEs, IEs